hands-on-engineering/labs/rfid/planning.md

 To make sure we only flip on the last two bits, we should implement a function to set or clear bit masks.

+#### Various register settings
+Before we proceed to try and implement some commands in the ISO/IEC, we should adjust a few settings to make sure the sensor will behave as we expect.

+- Timer Unit
+    * Enable TAuto = 1 for the TModeReg
+        * This will instruct the timer to automatically start a countdown every time we finish transmitting some data
+    * Set TPrescalerReg = `0xA9`, TReloadRegH = `0x03`, TReloadRegL = `0xE8`
+        * This will instruct the timer to be a countdown of 25 milliseconds
+        * We calculated these register values from the datasheet's equation (5); see the below section on the Timer Unit for an explanation of this equation
+    * Set TxASKReg to use 100% ASK modulation
+        * If you search online, you will find that Type A interfacing uses 100% ASK modulation
+    * Set ModeReg = `0x3D`
+        * ISO/IEC 14443-3 6.1.6 states that the initial value of the CRC coprocessor should be `6363` for Type A interfacing.
+This value of the register switches the last 2 bits to `01` causing it to set the CRC coprocessor register value correctly.

 ### Important register descriptions and how to use them
 #### CommandReg
+We can write commands to this register and have them execute.
+The datasheet describes how these commands are used.

+Some commands, like `Transceive`, need data to work with.
+We can provide this data by passing it into the FIFO buffer.

+Some commands terminate themselves, others require specifically being directed to end.
+These are described in the subsections of MFRC522 10.3.1.
+The default state of the device is Idle and the command `Idle` will place the device in this state.

 #### ComIrqReg
+Unfortunately, the device's IRQ pin isn't physically wired to anything.
+Because of this, we can't create cleaner event-driven code.

+However, this doesn't stop us from polling the IRQ register and detecting when certain events happen.
+This register has 8 irq flags that we can use to detect when important events happen.

+These events tend to be things like the timer unit finishing its countdown, data transmission ending, and more.

 #### ErrorReg
+The error register can be used in the same way as we use the ComIrqReg: polling for events.

+By polling the ErrorRegister, we can detect when we have things like a Buffer Overflow or a collision.

 #### FIFO Registers
+- FIFODataReg: this register lets us read and write from a 64 byte buffer
+    * We use this for storing the commands that we want to broadcast using the device antennas.
+We can create a byte buffer in our code, create a command frame, and then copy this command frame into the physical FIFO buffer.
+- FIFOLevelReg: reading this register will return how many bytes are currently in the register

 ### Executing commands
 #### Transceive